 How to cycle in a group

-There is a list of Cycling UK groups or consult our UK Cycling Events guide.
-Contact the local group to discuss the kind of rides they do – the chances are there will be a group locally that matches your requirements.
-If not, they may know of others that will.
-Cycling UK members, whether full or affiliate members, are free to ride with any Cycling UK Member Groups anywhere in the country so contact them if you are nearby.
+Cycling UK members, whether full or affiliate, are free to ride with any Cycling UK member groups anywhere in the country so contact them if you are nearby.
 If you are not a Cycling UK member yet, you are entitled to ride with a group up to three times before being asked to join the charity and support our vital work on behalf of cyclists everywhere.

 The group should have a ride or ‘runs’ list, either in print or on a website, with its upcoming rides.
 Some groups also use social media such as Facebook and Twitter.
-It’s a good idea to contact the Ride Leader first to let him or her know you are thinking of coming along.
+It’s a good idea to contact the ride leader first to let them know you are thinking of coming along.

 What is it like on a group ride?

-You will have an experienced Ride Leader who will have a great route planned so relax and enjoy it.
+You will be following an experienced ride leader who will have a great route planned so relax and enjoy it.
 If you are new to group riding, let them know – they will keep an eye on you, or assign someone to do so.
-You will be asked to complete a Guest Registration form or signing-on sheet.
-Keep in mind they are a volunteer and listen carefully to any instructions.
-Don't try to interfere with the ride – let them lead!
+You will be asked to complete a guest registration form or signing-on sheet.
+Keep in mind the ride leader is a volunteer and listen carefully to any instructions.
+Don’t try to interfere with the ride – let them lead!

 What should I bring on a group ride?